Built transformer-based instance segmentation pipelines for large-scale SEM volumes to analyze neuronal and mitochondrial structures.

 ← HomeTransformer-based segmentation enabled large-scale 3D mapping of mitochondria within Drosophila motor neurons.

-To address the challenge of analyzing mitochondrial morphology and distribution across the vast and complex architecture of neurons, I developed automated segmentation pipelines for petabyte-scale SBF-SEM datasets.
+To address the challenge of analyzing mitochondrial morphology and distribution across the vast and complex architecture of neurons, I developed automated segmentation pipelines for large-scale SBF-SEM datasets.
 This figure demonstrates our ability to reconstruct an entire Drosophila motor neuron (blue) along with every individual mitochondrion (various colors), capturing both the intricate neuronal arborization and the diverse mitochondrial populations within it.
 This advance allows our lab to systematically quantify mitochondrial organization across neuron types at high resolution, providing a platform for investigating how neuronal energy demands are met at the subcellular level.